rednafi/rednafi.com/content/go/slice_gotchas.md

 The same behavior applies when passing a slice to a function.
 If the function modifies elements within the allocated capacity, those changes persist and are visible from outside the function.
-But if `append` triggers a reallocation inside the function, the caller’s slice remains unchanged.
+But if `append` triggers a reallocation inside the function, the caller's slice remains unchanged.

 ```go